patience4711/read-APSystems-YC600-QS1-DS3/README.md

 # read-APS-inverters
 This project is intended for reading APS Systems inverters.
 The program can pair and poll YC600 and QS1 inverters, up to 9 peaces.
 The read values are displayed on a web page and sent via mosquitto in a Json format.
 The program has a lot of smart features.
 All settings can be done via the webinterface.
 It has a console that can be used for debugging and sending/receiving zigbee messages.
+See it in action on youtube: https://youtu.be/j7s4FC1gu-U

 ## compile this sketch
 Use arduino ide with the esp822 version 2.7.1 installed under boardmanager.
 The ota updates won't work with other versons.
+Or use the binary file ESP-ECU-v6_10 to flash it directly on your ESP device.

 ## the hardware
 It is nothing more than an esp device like nodemcu or its relatives and a prepared cc2530, cc2531 zigbee module.
 And a powersupply.